nikiimisal/Project__Book-Store-3-tier-arc/README.md

 This project is a full-stack web application built using React js for the frontend, Express js for the backend, and MySQL as the database.
-The application is designed to demonstrate the implementation of a 3-tier architecture, where the presentation layer (React js), application logic layer (Express js), and data layer (MySQL) are separated into distinct tiers.
+The application is designed to demonstrate the implementation of a 3-tier architecture, where the presentation layer (React js), application logic layer (Express js), and data layer (MySQL) are separated into distinct tiers.<br>
+>if you wan see video presentation[click here](https://youtu.be/BF34HiyF5SA)

 ## User Interface Screenshots